 The property at 9 Groton Road is purchased and earmarked for expanding the farming operations, growing the Enrichment Center @ 2nd Nature Academy, and providing a home for a future high school.
 An additional 10 acres are donated to conservation to the City of Nashua, to be used for ball fields and walking and biking trails along the expansion of the Rail Trail.

-As of September 2015, Nature’s Pathways early childhood program has an enrollment of approximately 100 children, Camp Lovewell’s robust summer camp program draws in roughly the same amount each week, and 2nd Nature Academy Elementary and Middle School has an enrollment of roughly 90 students, and we are always looking forward to growing more and the next big adventure in education!
+As of end of 2017, Nature’s Pathways early childhood program has an enrollment of approximately 70 children, Camp Lovewell’s robust summer camp program draws in roughly 100 weekly campers, and 2nd Nature Academy Elementary and Middle School has an enrollment of 115 students.
+We are always looking forward to growing more and the next big adventure in education!